-Across all 1,749 students from F-9, students achieved an impressive overall average improvement in writing of 10%.
+Across all 1,749 students from years F-9, students achieved an impressive overall average improvement in writing of 10%.
 The following graph shows the average percentage change by year level.

-Potential causes of the low improvements in Years 7 and 9
+Potential causes of the low improvements in years 7 and 9

-The potential theories for the decreasing trend in the rate of improvement for students in higher year levels could be the smaller sample size as only one school provided such data.
-As a private school, they already had a higher standard score.

-It is also important to note that state and national expectations of growth tend to decrease as students progress through school.
+The potential theories for the decreasing trend in the rate of improvement for students in higher year levels could be the smaller sample size as only one school provided data for these year levels.
+It's also important to note that state and national expectations of growth tend to decrease as students progress through school.